julp/haytni/README.md

 * no need to change some obscur and very long code you may not understand, you just need to implement the callbacks that feet your needs
 * your changes will not impact and break anything else (starting by tests)

+Important note: Haytni cannot be used in an umbrella-ed Phoenix application.

 Plugins:

 * [authenticable](https://hexdocs.pm/haytni/Haytni.AuthenticablePlugin.html) (`Haytni.AuthenticablePlugin`): handles hashing and storing an encrypted password in the database